How do I use Progenesis with Symphony?

 - Add a /outputFolder= switch with the argument specified as #progenesis-output-folder.
 This switch controls the output folder the experiment files are to be placed in.

 - Add a /importSettings= switch with the argument specified as #progenesis-import-settings.
-This switch controls the path to the file containing settings for experiment creation and raw data import that you normally set in the user interface of Progenesis QI for proteomics.
+This switch controls the path to the file containing settings for experiment creation and raw data import that you normally set in the user interface of Progenesis QI.
 The format of the file and the available options are described further on this page.

 - Finally, add a /rawData= switch with the argument specified as #rawdatapath.
 The value will be provided by Symphony – it’s the path to the .raw data folder that's been acquired.